purescript/spago/README.md

 compinit
 ```

+> [!NOTE]\
-*Note*: you might need to call this multiple times for it to work.
+> You might need to call this multiple times for it to work.

+> [!NOTE]\
-*Note*: see the note in the Bash section above when installing Spago with a package manager other than NPM.
+> See the note in the Bash section above when installing Spago with a package manager other than NPM.

 ## Concepts and explanations